-These Performance Targets are required for all buildings pursuing the ASHRAE Path in states under Version 1.2 as described in Exhibit 3.
+The ASHRAE Performance Targets described below are required for all buildings pursuing the ASHRAE Path in states under Oregon - Washington Version 1.2 as described in Exhibit 3.
 The ASHRAE Path Performance Target for other Versions can be found at www.energystar.gov/mfnc.